 On UiiR.com I explore some of the old vintage comics as well as unusual things I’ve found on the internet during my many years on it since the inception of the World Wide Web.
 As a long-time programmer, the internet has become second nature to me and I’ve seen some unusual things.
 So when I run across something I think different or unusual I may present it here or point you to it.

 Some may be like me and want their own website so I will also include some of my domain names and websites I have for sale, remnants of some of the 700 or so domain names I’ve had for years, and over 80 websites in the process.

-Here is one more domain name, an unusual one, MyBestGames.com that might interest anyone who wants a short fun domain name.
-It would be great for any type of site related to ducks, duck games or some other funny topic.
+Here is one more domain name and site incluced, excellent for a quote site, LuckyQuotes.com that might interest anyone who wants a short quote domain name.
+It would be great for a site about quotes pertaining to luck or being lucky.